WheatonCS/Lexos/TestSuite/Cutter/char_seg/README.md

 This function cuts the text into segments based on the number of characters in each segment.

-Cutting a file using Characters/Segment:
+**Cutting a file using Characters/Segment:

-0. UPLOAD 3_numbered.txt
+0. UPLOAD 2_numbered.txt

 1. CUT: